EmanuelGF/template-react-ui/README.md

 Cypress automatically opens an interactive interface in your browser\
 where you can get more details about the test that are currently running.

-The tests will automatically run when changes are made to test files
+The tests will rerun when changes are made to test files

 ***